-4.3.1 Ideas for your Launch
+2.14 Ideas for your Launch

-- Send an all-staff email in advance of the survey launch to let colleagues know about the survey and how results will be used (see sample in Appendix 2).
+- Send an all-staff email in advance of the survey launch to let colleagues know about the survey and how results will be used (see sample in Appendix 1).
 Remember that if respondents know who you are and what you are doing, you are more likely to get a response to your survey. - Offer an incentive for filling in the survey, for example, a shopping voucher or dinner in a local restaurant.
 Remember that the incentive should appeal to everyone (cycling or walking equipment may not encourage colleagues who drive to respond to the survey). - Place posters in busy areas for example, canteen, noticeboards, cycle parking, stairwells, lifts, toilets. - Hold a 'road show' with laptops in busy areas to launch the survey.
 Ensure that a member of staff who is well known to other colleagues is there to encourage people to fill it in.
-If you can source 'freebies' such as pens, bike lights or sweets, give them to people as they complete the survey. - Where employees do not have regular access to PC terminals, use QR codes so employees can complete the survey on their mobile phones.
+If you can source 'freebies' such as pens, bike lights or sweets, give them to people as they complete the survey. - Where employees do not have regular access to PC terminals, use QR codes so employees can complete the survey on their mobile phones if using an online survey.
 You can also make PCs or tablets available to these employees to allow them access the survey.

-4.4 The Employee Travel Survey - The Results
+2.15 The Employee Travel Survey - The Results

 Once the Sponsor or Steering Group is satisfied with your organisation's Travel Survey response rate the survey can be closed.
-At this point, the Travel Plan Coordinator can review results to pick out key themes and figures - refer back to the Key Results Table 4.2.1 to give you a guide as to the information to examine.
+At this point, the Travel Plan Coordinator can review results to pick out key themes and figures.
 You can examine the results on a mode by mode basis for example cycling.
-You will find a template analysis guide showing survey 'headline results' for all modes or business travel in Appendix 4.
+You will find a template analysis guide showing survey 'headline results' for all modes or business travel in Appendix 3.

-4.4.1 How to present results
+2.16 How to present results